1 Samuel 5:1–7:17 . . . Bible Study Summary with Videos and Questions

 “The Sacred Ark in a Cart”

-Following up on last week's account of Israel's Defeat (see Week 5's summary), Israel had suffered a devastating military loss at the hands of the Philistines, including the Philistines' theft of the ark of the Covenant of the Lord.
+Following up on last week's account of Israel's Defeat (see our summary of 1 Sam.
+4:1–22), Israel had suffered a devastating military loss at the hands of the Philistines, including the Philistines' theft of the ark of the Covenant of the Lord.
 It was their most sacred, holy object; it represented the Lord being with his people.
 The Israelites wondered how their God could have allowed them to suffer so much, concluding that it was because they didn't take the ark of God into battle with them.
 They believed that ark's presence — something of a large good-luck charm — would have made the difference.
 Confidently, the Israelites commenced fighting.
 Fearfully, the Philistines rose to the challenge, dreading possible defeat.
 The text tells us that 30,000 Israeli foot soldiers were killed, along with Chief Priest Eli's sons: Priests Hophni and Phinehas.
 When Eli learned that his sons died and that the ark had been taken, he fell from his seat and broke his neck from the fall.
 He was followed in death by his daughter-in-law when she gave birth to a son she named Ichabod (meaning "gone is the glory") because the ark had been taken.

 We'll now see in chapter 5 that the Philistines took the ark to Ashdod (33 miles west of Jerusalem), placing it next to their statue of Dagon, a fertility god.
 We should appreciate at least one important element in this first chapter: Its purpose was to demonstrate the superiority of God (Hebrew Yahweh) over Dagon.
 Their placing the ark next to Dagon's statue first allowed God to humble Dagon (vv.
 1–5), then humiliated the Philistines who worshiped it (vv.
 6–12).
 In chapter 6, the Philistines sent the ark back to Israel, using a method designed to determine whether it was God or chance that had brought upon them all their trials.
 Irreverence and disobedience regarding the ark resulted in divine judgment being cast upon the Israelites; their initial response to this judgment was similar to that of the Philistines.
 Chapter 7 starts with the ark being placed in storage so that all would know that the Israelites' spiritual revival and military victory that would follow wasn't the result of the ark having magical power but of Israel’s repentance and faith in God.